herdiansc/defender-arcade/README.md

 - Golang: Please you can use this url https://golang.org/doc/install to install go on your machine.

 ## How to install
-- Copy/clone this source code to your $GOPATH/src directory
+- Clone this repo to your $GOPATH/src directory

 ## How to Run
 - Enter app root directory